kyc013/cse15l-lab-reports/Lab Report 2.md

 1. The method handleRequest(URI url) is called.
 2. The relevant argument to this method is the URI object "url" which represents the incoming request URL, and the relevant fields of the class "Handler" are:
    - StringBuilder object "String" representing the running string
    - int variable "num" representing the next number in order

 The value of "String" is initially an empty string, and the value of "num" is initially 0.
 The value of "url" represents the URL "/add-message?s=Hi".
-3. After typing in "Hi", the value of the int variable "num" changes from 0 to 1, while the value of the StringBuilder object "String" changes from an empty string to "1.
+3. After typing in "Hi", the value of "num" changes from 0 to 1, while the value of "String" changes from an empty string to "1.
 Hi\n".

 *Case 2: After /add-message?s=Welcome*